apalazzin/conself-docs/content/manual/conself-simulation-process/index.md

 weight: 5
 ---

-Using means entering a new mindset, a new philosophy of simulating.
+Using CONSELF means entering a new mindset, a new philosophy of simulating.
 Therefore, in order to be able to read and understand the following tutorials, bear in mind the following key definitions:

 **Simulation**: a mathematical procedure that allows to reproduce in a virtual environment - software - a physical behavior.
 Compared to laboratory tests, it is a quicker and cheaper process.
 Ultimately, simulations help engineers validate the hypothesis behind every design phase.